 Authorized Shares.
 Subject to adjustment, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the Amended 2012 Plan is 5,000,000 million shares.
 As of March 14, 2017, the date the Amended 2012 Plan was approved by the Board, 1,866,395 shares remain available for issuance (plus any shares that again become available for issuance under the terms of the Amended 2012 Plan as described below).
 Shares of common stock withheld by the Company in payment of the exercise or purchase price of an award or in satisfaction of tax withholding requirements and the full number of shares covered by a SAR, any portion of which is settled in shares will be counted as issued under the Amended 2012 Plan.
-However, shares of common stock underlying awards that are settled in cash or otherwise expire, become unexercisable, terminate, or are forfeited to or repurchased by the Company without the issuance of shares will not be counted as issued under the Amended 2012 Plan that are subsequently repurchased using proceeds directly attributable to option exercises.
+However, shares of common stock underlying awards that are settled in cash or otherwise expire, become unexercisable, terminate, or are forfeited to or repurchased by the Company without the issuance of shares will not be counted as issued under the Amended 2012 Plan.
+The number of shares of our common stock available for delivery under the Amended 2012 Plan will not be increased by any shares delivered under the Amended 2012 Plan that are subsequently repurchased using proceeds directly attributable to option exercises.
 Shares of common stock to be issued under the Amended 2012 Plan may be authorized but unissued shares of our common stock or previously-issued shares acquired by the Company.
 As of April 4, 2017, the closing price of a share of our common stock was \$70.56.